thermotools/KineticGas/docs/vCurrent/getting_started_cpp.md

 ## Getting started: In C++

-A standalone C++ library, that does not depend upon the Python wrapper, is currently under development.
-See branches under `pure_cpp/` for the most up to date information on that.
+For instructions on building the `KineticGas` C++ library, see the [installation guide](installation#c).

+A basic example showing initialization of a model is found in [`cppExamples/basic.cpp`](), the `cppExamples` directory also contains a `CMakeLists.txt` showing how to obtain the required headers for the `KineticGas` library, as well as link the library to your program.